Evan-Kim2028/subgraph-query-portal/README.rst

 Subgrounds
 ----------
 Subgrounds is a Pythonic data access library that represents Subgraph schemas as Python objects, allowing Subgraph GraphQL queries to be written exclusively in Python.
-This makes it posisble to integrate Subgraphs into a Python data analytics workflows in Python.
+Subgrounds leverages functional programming design patterns to express subgraphs as.
+This allows users to integrate Subgraphs into functional programming python data pipelines in Python.

 Polars
 ------